Harry Bowman: Outlaws

-Bowman became the president of the Detroit chapter of the Outlaws Motorcycle Club in 1970.
-A protégé of the Outlaws' Dayton, Ohio-based national president Harold "Stairway Harry" Henderson, he also served as leader of the club's "North" region and became the national vice-president in the late 1970s.
-By that time, the Outlaws had become one of the largest motorcycle gangs in the United States and were involved in various illegal activities, although members also ran legitimate businesses.
+Bowman was affiliated with the Devils Diciples before joining the Outlaws.
+He became the president of the Detroit chapter of the Outlaws in 1970.
+A protégé of the Outlaws' Dayton, Ohio-based national president Harold "Stairway Harry" Henderson, Bowman also served as leader of the club's "North" region and became the national vice president in the late 1970s.
+By that time, the Outlaws had become one of the largest motorcycle gangs in the United States and were involved in various illegal activities, although members often also ran legitimate businesses.
+The Outlaws cornered the market for amphetamines and topless dancers in the cities they operated in.
 Under Bowman's leadership, the Detroit Outlaws were the most senior of the approximately 35 biker gangs in the city, specializing in drug trafficking, prostitution, extortion, gambling and bombings.
-The Detroit Partnership also began outsourcing enforcement work to the club, with Francesco "Frankie the Bomb" Bommarito acting as the Mafia's emissary to the biker milieu in Southeast Michigan.
+The Detroit Partnership also began outsourcing enforcement work to the club, with Francesco "Frankie the Bomb" Bommarito acting as the Mafia's emissary to the outlaw biker milieu in Southeast Michigan.

-In June 1975, an alliance was formed between the Outlaws and Satan's Choice from Canada.
-Under the terms of the agreement, the Outlaws were the exclusive distributors in the United States of the PCP and methamphetamine manufactured by Choice members in northern Ontario.
-Another advantage of the alliance was a "fugitive exchange program", in which Outlaws members fleeing American law enforcement could be harbored by Satan's Choice in Canada, and Canadian fugitive bikers could take refuge with the Outlaws in the U.S. Bowman spent time hiding out with the Kitchener, Ontario Satan's Choice chapter under the mutual aid pact.
-He was present at the Kitchener chapter clubhouse when Satan's Choice biker Lorne Campbell almost got into a fight with an Outlaws member from Nashville in a dispute over a mutual girlfriend.
+In June 1975, an alliance was formed between the Outlaws and Satan's Choice, the largest biker gang in Canada.
+Under the terms of the agreement, the Outlaws were the exclusive distributors in the United States of the PCP and methamphetamine manufactured by Satan's Choice members in Northern Ontario.
+In turn, firearms from the U.S. were trafficked into Canada.
+Another advantage of the alliance was a "fugitive exchange program", in which Outlaws members fleeing American law enforcement could be harbored by Satan's Choice in Canada, and fugitive Choice bikers could take refuge with the Outlaws in the U.S. Bowman spent time hiding out with the Kitchener Satan's Choice chapter under the mutual aid pact.
+He was present at the Kitchener chapter clubhouse when Satan's Choice member Lorne Campbell almost got into a fight with an Outlaws biker from Nashville in a dispute over a mutual girlfriend.
 Campbell threatened to throw the Outlaw down a staircase but, following biker protocol, sent for Bowman before doing so.
 Bowman was able to mollify Campbell and save the Outlaw from harm.
-Campbell later said Bowman was a "nice guy".
+Campbell later characterized Bowman as "a nice guy".

+As the liaison between the Outlaws and Satan's Choice, the Detroit chapter became an important and powerful faction in the Outlaws organization.
 Bowman was instrumental in the Outlaws' development into an international club by "patching over" several Satan's Choice chapters.
-He courted Garnet "Mother" McEwen, the Choice St. Catharines chapter president who advocated for "Yankeeization" of his club, during several visits by McEwen to the U.S. Members of the Detroit Outlaws were invited by McEwen to provide intimidation at a meeting in Crystal Beach, Ontario on July 1, 1977, at which eight of the thirteen Satan's Choice chapters decided to join the Outlaws.
+He courted Garnet "Mother" McEwen, the St. Catharines Satan's Choice chapter president who advocated for "Yankeeization" of his club, during several visits by McEwen to the U.S. Members of the Detroit Outlaws were invited by McEwen to provide intimidation at a meeting in Crystal Beach, Ontario on July 1, 1977, at which eight of the thirteen Satan's Choice chapters defected to join the Outlaws.